antzkr/LUKS-Mount-Bash-Function/README.md

 # PURPOSE

 This bash function makes mounting and unmounting LUKS containers from the terminal more convenient, without typing the long flags and options after each cryptsetup command.

+Why use LUKS?
+Because it's a known, reliable, secure encryption standard with strong defaults.
+No need to worry about selecting 'The Best™️' encryption settings.
+Just create and forget about it.
+Of course, the single most important security factor is the strength of the password so USE A STRONG PASSWORD!

 Note: only LUKS file containers / images can be mounted by this function.
 Block devices (partitions) are NOT supported.
 Function can mount multiple LUKS file containers.

 # SYSTEM REQUIREMENTS